ssg/SimpleBase/README.md

 Features
 --------
- - Base32: RFC 4648, Crockford and Extended Hex (BASE32-HEX) alphabets with Crockford
+ - Base32: RFC 4648, Crockford and Extended Hex (BASE32-HEX) flavors with Crockford
-character substitution (or any other custom alphabets you might want to use)
+character substitution, or any other custom alphabet you might want to use.
- - Base58: Bitcoin, Ripple and Flickr alphabets (and any custom alphabet you might have)
+ - Base58: Bitcoin, Ripple, Flickr and custom flavors.
- - Base85: Both Ascii85 and Z85 alphabets are supported
+ - Base85: Ascii85, Z85 and custom flavors.
  - Base16: An experimental hexadecimal encoder/decoder just to see how far I can take the optimizations compared to .NET's  implementations.
 It's quite fast now.
 It can also be used as a replacement for `SoapHexBinary.Parse` method since it's missing from .NET Core.
  - Thread-safe